Completeness in the Polynomial Hierarchy for many natural Problems in Bilevel and Robust Optimization: SSP Reductions for Various Problems

-\begin{samepage} \begin{mdframed} \begin{description} \item[]\textsc{p-Center} \\ \textbf{Instances:} Set of clients $I = \fromto{1}{m}$, set of potential facilities $J = \fromto{1}{n}$, service cost function $c: I \times J \rightarrow \Z$, facility threshold $p \in \N$, cost threshold $k \in \Z$\\ \textbf{Universe:} Facility set $J =: \U$.\\ \textbf{Solution set:} The set of sets $J' \subseteq J$ s.t. $|J'| \leq p$ and $\max_{i \in I} \min_{j \in J'} c(i, j) \leq k$. \end{description} \end{mdframed} \end{samepage} Like in the previous problem, we cannot interpret the p-center problem as an LOP problem since the objective is not linear.
-A modified reduction based on the reduction by Cornuéjols, Nemhauser, and Wolsey \cite{cornuejols1983uncapicitated} from \textsc{Vertex Cover} to \textsc{Uncapacitated Facility Location} is an SSP reduction.
-Let $G=(V,E), k'$ be the \textsc{Vertex Cover} instance and $(I, J, c, p)$ be the \textsc{Uncapacitated Facility Location} instance.
-We map each $v \in V$ to $v \in J$ and each $e \in E$ to $e \in I$.
+\begin{samepage} \begin{mdframed} \begin{description} \item[]\textsc{p-Center} \\ \textbf{Instances:} Set of potential facilities $F = \fromto{1}{n}$, set of clients $C = \fromto{1}{m}$, service cost function $c: F \times C \rightarrow \Z$, facility threshold $p \in \N$, cost threshold $k \in \Z$\\ \textbf{Universe:} Facility set $F =: \U$.\\ \textbf{Solution set:} The set of sets $F' \subseteq F$ s.t. $|F'| \leq p$ and $\max_{j \in C} \min_{i \in F'} c(i, j) \leq k$. \end{description} \end{mdframed} \end{samepage} Like in the previous problem, we cannot interpret this problem as an LOP problem since the objective is not linear.
+A modified version of the reduction by Cornuéjols, Nemhauser, and Wolsey \cite{cornuejols1983uncapicitated} from \textsc{Vertex Cover} to \textsc{Uncapacitated Facility Location} is an SSP reduction.
+Let $I = ((V,E), k)$ be the \textsc{Vertex Cover} instance and $(F, C, c, p, k')$ be the \textsc{p-Center} instance.
+We map each $v \in V$ to $v \in F$ and each $e \in E$ to $e \in C$.
 Further, we define $c(v, e) = 0$ if $v \in e$ and $c(v, e) = |V|+1$ otherwise.
-At last, we set $p$ equal to the size $k'$ of the vertex cover and $k = 0$.
+At last, we set $p$ equal to the size $k$ of the vertex cover and $k' = 0$.
 Note that this implies that in a solution the objective has to be $0$.
 We now argue analogous to the reduction to \textsc{Uncapacitated Facility Location}.
-The embedding function $f_x$ is given by the one-to-one correspondence between the universe elements $v \in V$ and $v_j \in J$.
-The rest of the argument is analogous to the above. \begin{samepage} \begin{mdframed} \begin{description} \item[]\textsc{p-Median} \\ \textbf{Instances:} Set of clients $I = \fromto{1}{m}$, set of potential facilities $J = \fromto{1}{n}$, service cost function $c: I \times J \rightarrow \Z$, facility threshold $p \in \N$, cost threshold $k \in \Z$\\ \textbf{Universe:} Facility set $J =: \U$.\\ \textbf{Solution set:} The set of sets $J' \subseteq J$ such that $|J'| \leq p$ and $\sum_{i \in I} \min_{j \in J'} c(i, j) \leq k$. \end{description} \end{mdframed} \end{samepage} Like in the previous problem, we cannot interpret the p-median problem as an LOP problem since the objective is not linear.
-A modified reduction based on the reduction by Cornuéjols, Nemhauser, and Wolsey \cite{cornuejols1983uncapicitated} from \textsc{Vertex Cover} to \textsc{Uncapacitated Facility Location} is an SSP reduction.
-It is the same as for \textsc{p-Center}.
-Let $G=(V,E)$ be the \textsc{Vertex Cover} instance and $(I, J, c, p)$ be the \textsc{Uncapacitated Facility Location} instance.
-We map each $v \in V$ to $v \in J$ and each $e \in E$ to $e \in I$.
-Further, we define $c(v, e) = 0$ if $v \in e$ and $c(v, e) = |V|+1$ otherwise.
-At last, we set $p$ equals to the size of the vertex cover and $k = 0$.
-The one-to-one correspondence between the universe elements $v \in V$ and $v_j \in J$ defines the embedding function $f_x$.
+The embedding function $f_I$ is given by the one-to-one correspondence between the universe elements $v \in V$ and $v \in F$.
 The rest of the argument is analogous to the above.